wiluite/CSV_co_old/README.md

 > Why are you unquoting quoted fields?

-Because quotes are for *data processors*, not the end-users: quotes (double quotes) is string's nature.
+Because quotes are for *preprocessing*, not the end-users.

 > How fast is it?